cam-inc/camflake/README.md

 To generate unique ID, Camflake uses elapsed time from base time.
 The default base time is `2017-06-01T00:00:00Z`.

-You can modify the base time during initialization of Camflake instance.
+You can modify base time during Camflake instance's initialization.
-If you pass an invalid parameter to the constructor, RuntimeException will be thrown.
+If you pass an invalid parameter to constructor, Runtime Exception will be thrown.

-* A base time which is before UNIX epoch (`1970-01-01T00:00:00Z`)
+* A base time, which is before UNIX epoch (`1970-01-01T00:00:00Z`)
-* A base time which is after current time.
+* A base time, which is after current time.

-The max time of the elapsed time is about 69 years (2,199,023,255,551 msec) from base time.
+The elapsed time maximum is about 69 years (2,199,023,255,551 msec) from the base time.
-And RuntimeException will thrown when the elapsed time exceeded the max time.
+And Runtime Exception will be thrown when the elapsed time exceeded the maximum.

 #### Sequence number
-Sequence number is an identifier to determine the unique ID which was created on same time.
+Sequence number is the unique ID's identifier, which determines among the unique IDs created at the same time.
-This number will be generated max to 64 in millisecond.
+The sequence number could be generated maximum to 64 numbers in millisecond.
-That is to say, Camflake instance can generate maximum 64 unique ID in millisecond.
+Thus, Camflake instance could generate maximum 64 different unique ID in millisecond.

 #### Machine ID
-Machine ID is an identifier of Camflake instance.
-The latter 16 bits of the host address will be used to create machine ID by default.
+Machine ID is the Camflake instance's identifier, which is created by default using the latter 16-bits of the host's IP address.

-You can develop your own machine ID generator to avoid generating duplicated ID in cases like below.
+You can develop your own machine ID generator to avoid generating duplicated ID in the below cases.

-* If you have to run Camflake on multiple Java process on one host machine.
+1. You have to run Camflake on multiple Java process on one host machine.
-* If you have to run Camflake on multiple Docker container on one host machine.
+2. You have to run Camflake on multiple Docker container on one host machine.

-## Advanced usages
+## Advanced usage

 You can modify Camflake by initializing with any proper base time or machine ID.